List of Alarm für Cobra 11 – Die Autobahnpolizei characters: Paul Renner

 In the beginning of "Cobra, übernehmen sie!", a young Paul Renner manages to help Semir arrest two criminals on April 7, 1996.
 20-years later, he would now become Semir's partner in the Autobahnpolizei, thanks to a transfer arranged by Semir's former boss Anna Engelhardt.
 Outside of the police work, Paul loves watersports.
-He is also very worried for his father Klaus (played by Michael Brandner), a former coal miner turned mechanic, who suffers from Alzheimer's disease.
+He is also very worried for his father Klaus (played by Michael Brandner), a former coal miner turned mechanic, who has Alzheimer's disease.
 In "Die besten letzten Tage", Klaus has been a testperson for a new Alzheimer's drug, which however, increases the probability of cardiac death.

 In March 2019, Daniel Roesner announced that he would leave the show after Fall 2019 season.
 In the show, Klaus' dementia would then worsen, and then in "Brautalarm" Paul announced that he would leave the Autobahnpolizei to care for his father.
 In the season finale "Vermächtnis (2)", Paul and his father set sail for New Zealand on a sailboat.